Doreen Nyanjura

-Doreen Nyanjura (born circa 1989) is a Ugandan politician, who was on 18 June 2020, appointed Deputy Lord Mayor for Kampala, replacing Sarah Kanyike.
+Doreen Nyanjura is a Ugandan politician who was appointed Deputy Lord Mayor for Kampala on 18 June 2020, replacing Sarah Kanyike.
 She also serves as the elected Local Council 5 (LCV) Woman Councillor, representing Makerere University at Kampala Capital City Authority, the governing body of Kampala, the capital and largest city of Uganda.
 She was elected to her present position in 2016.

 Background and education

-Doreen Nyanjura was born circa 1989, in Fort Portal, Kabarole District, in the Western Region of Uganda.
+Doreen Nyanjura was born on October 8, 1989, in Fort Portal, Kabarole District, in the Western Region of Uganda.
 She is the third-born, in a family of seven siblings.
 Her parents separated when the children were still young; the children grew up with their father and visited their mother during school holidays.
 Her father, Samson Muhenda, a schoolteacher, served as deputy headmaster at Nyakasura School.

 Nyanjura attended primary school locally.
 In 2003 she transferred to Kyebambe Girls' Secondary School, in Fort Portal, where she completed her O-Level studies and obtained her Uganda Certificate of Education.
 For her A-Level education, she attended Masheruka Girls School, at that time in Bushenyi District, but now in Sheema District.
 At Musheruka Girls School, she graduated with a Uganda Advanced Certificate of Education.
 In 2009, she was admitted to Makerere University, Uganda's largest and oldest public university, graduating with a Bachelor in Tourism, three years later.
 As of December 2018, she was enrolled in the postgraduate degree program of Master of Arts in Public policy, at Makerere University.